Suzuki Fronte: Fronte 7-S (SS10/SS20)

 Government plans had been made to gradually increase the Kei car engine size limit to 550 cc, to make room for cleaner four-stroke engines and to reverse the slowing Kei car sales curve.
 Many manufacturers responded with interim, 500 cc models in 1976, Suzuki among them.
 In early June 1976 the Fronte 7-S was presented, model code SS10.
+"7-S" was meant to stand for Space, Safety, Sense, Save money, Silent, Stamina, and Suzuki TC, not necessarily always in the same order.
 As per the new regulations, it was 100 mm wider than the LC20 series and had a larger engine of 443 cc.
+Suzuki stated that this was the ideal displacement for a two-stroke engine, but gave the lie to that when they introduced a larger, 539 cc engine only sixteen months later.
 Wheelbase remained at 2030 mm, while overall length grew to 3190 mm thanks to new bigger bumpers and a somewhat bulkier rear end.
 The more squared-off front end also allowed for a larger front luggage area.

-The T4A engine was still a three-cylinder two-stroke (simply a bored out version of the LC10), as Suzuki considered themselves experts at this configuration.
-The new Suzuki TC ("Two Catalyst") emissions system meant that it provisionally met the new 1975 (50年) emissions standards thanks to a two-way catalyst and a secondary air supply device.
-The downside was that the new engine produced a mere 26 PS at 4500 rpm rather than the 32 PS of the 360 cc engine it replaced.
-The layout remained RR, with a four-speed manual transmission.
-"7-S" was meant to stand for Space, Safety, Sense, Save money, Silent, Stamina, and Suzuki TC, not necessarily always in the same order.
-In January 1977, the Fronte received some light alterations including new seats, a rectangular Suzuki badge in the front grille, taillights of a new construction, and a slightly remodelled engine lid with a somewhat wider recess for the license plate.
-This model is sometimes referred to as the SS10-2, to tell it apart from the pre-facelift model.
+The new Fronte was available with either two- or four-door bodywork with an opening rear window.
+Four-doors were significantly more popular, representing about 70 percent of production.